 What types of expenses are considered “additional”?

 While your home is being repaired, you will continue to be responsible for your ordinary, ongoing expenses.
-These might include:
+These might include mortgage payments, insurance premiums, transportation costs, utilities like natural gas, internet and cable TV, and groceries.

 “Additional” expenses are increased costs that occur as a direct result of the loss.
-These might include:
+These might include the cost of your hotel stay or temporary home rental, food, transportations, and boarding expenses at a kennel for your pet.

 Do you have enough additional living expense coverage?